European water vole: Breeding

 The mating period lasts from March into late autumn.
 The female vole's pregnancy lasts for approximately 21 days.
 Up to 8 baby voles can be born, each weighing around 10 g.
 The young voles open their eyes three days after their birth.
-They are half the size of a full grown water vole by the time they are weaned.
+They are half the size of a full-grown water vole by the time they are weaned.

 Behaviour

 Water voles are expert swimmers and divers.
 They do not usually live in large groups.
 Adult water voles each have their own territory, which they mark with fecal latrines located either near the nest or burrow, or at favoured water's edge platforms where voles leave or enter the water.
-Latrines are a good survey indicator of this species, and can be used to gauge abundance of animals.
+Latrines are a good survey indicator of this species and can be used to gauge the abundance of animals.
 They also scent-mark by using a secretion from their bodies (a flank gland), although this is not normally detectable during a field survey.
 They may attack if their territory is invaded by another water vole.